ameshkov/node-qunit-puppeteer/README.md

 * `function printResultSummary(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints a summary to console with identation and colors.
 * `function printFailedTests(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints failed test(s) information to console with identation and colors.

+### Callback functions in browser test context

+* `Promise<void> window.onBeforeQUnitPuppeteerClose()` -- This callback will be called between all tests ran and Puppeteer close.

 #### Examples

 ```javascript